 Andrew has a keen interest in all aspects of poetry and writes extensively on the subject.
 His poems are published online and in print.

-Judith Ortiz Cofer and The Latin Deli: An Ars Poetica
+Judith Ortiz Cofer And A Summary of The Latin Deli: An Ars Poetica

 The Latin Deli: An Ars Poetica is a poem that neatly sums up the plight of the latin American immigrant, so often pilloried and misunderstood, but here treated with sympathy and understanding.